namn44241/CNNC---Applying-AI-emotion-recognition-in-suggesting-products/README.md

 # Applying AI emotion recognition in suggesting products
- Applying AI emotion recognition in suggesting products: An hackathon project by team "Set a Fire"
+ Applying AI emotion recognition in suggesting products: A hackathon project by team "Set a Fire"